SirDank/dank.tool/README.md

 - A custom chatroom that can be used to chat with other users of the dank.tool
 - The chatroom is hosted on a server and is accessible to all users of the dank.tool
 - Windows notifications are sent when a new message is received
+- Integrate with minecraft server chat using this [custom plugin](https://www.spigotmc.org/resources/dank-chatroom.112398/)

 ## ♦️ To Do ♦️